dib-lab/2022-paper-branchwater-software/manuscript.md

 ## Discussion {.page_break_before}

-Making large collections of sequencing data easy to search by content is an open problem, and approaches that work for smaller collections rarely scale well, even for current database sizes.
+Enabling content-based search of very large collections of sequencing data is an open problem, and approaches that work for smaller collections rarely scale well, even for current database sizes.
 New methods that take advantage of specific particularities of the query and desired answer can help bridge the gap between more general methods by allowing filtering large databases, resulting in more manageable subsets that can be used efficiently with current methods.
-FracMinHash sketches allow calculating similarity and containment between datasets with-out the need to access the original datasets.
-Because only a fraction of the original data need to be stored, they are good basic components in the implementation of systems that allow searching large collections of datasets.

-Nucleotide k-mer search has high detection ability when close matches to the query (90% ANI or above) are available (ref?), while alignment based approaches such as Serratus can detect more distant matches.
-This extends to FracMinHash matches, although a minimum overlap of 2-3 hashes (2-3 kb) is necessary for robust detection [@gather].
-Since many plasmids and most bacterial and archaeal genomes are far larger than 10kb, branchwater is well suited to detecting matches to such sequences in the SRA.
+K-mer search via sourmash branchwater is a lightweight, scaleable approach to content-based search of petabase-scale collections of sequencing data.
+Branchwater is designed to recover data sets with high nucleotide similarity to the query sequence (>90% ANI) across the Sequence Read Archive using computational resources available to many researchers.
+As this approach enables content-based search across petabases of sequence data, we anticipate it will be most useful for filtering large databases to generate a manageable subset of relevant data sets that can be analyzed in detail using other tools.

+Despite its utility, branchwater search has limitations, some of which are intrinsic to the approach, and some of which can be overcome with improved database storage and search design.
+First, branchwater search relies upon exact matching of long nucleotide k-mers, which work best for sequences with high sequence identity (90%+ ANI), particularly when combined with thresholding used for fast search.
+Approaches using alignment-based techniques may be more useful for detecting similarity across larger evolutionary distances (cite Serratus).
 Lumian et al. (2022) validated branchwater results by downloading matching Illumina metagenomes above a specific containment threshold and mapping the reads back to the query genomes to evaluate both mapping detection and effective coverage.
-In all but one case, k-mer-based genome detection of the query was well below mapping-based detection -(in some cases significantly so.
+In all but one case, k-mer-based genome detection of the query was well below mapping-based detection - in some cases significantly so.
 This was also seen with a other samples in Irber et al., 2022 [@gather], and is likely because mapping-based approaches can tolerate mismatches, while k-mer based approaches do not.

+Second, as designed, branchwater cannot robustly detect sequence similarity for data sets under 10kb in size.
+This limit is related to the scaling approach used to reduce the effective search space and enable petabase-scale search.
+Branchwater leverages FracMinHash sketching to build a reduced representation of each data set, which enables direct and accurate sequence similarity and containment comparisons without needing to access the original sequencing reads.
+Because only a fraction of the original data needs to be stored, FracMinHash sketches are good basic components in the implementation of systems that allow searching large collections of datasets.
+However, this approach comes with some detection limitations.
+Robust detection requires a minimum overlap of 2-3 k-mers (hashes) [@gather].
+With the scaling used in branchwater, this represents approximately 2-3 kb of matching sequence.
+Since many plasmids and most bacterial and archaeal genomes are far larger than 10kb, branchwater is well suited to detecting matches to such sequences in the SRA.
+Future storage and search optimizations may enable higher resolution search, but for now, sequences smaller than 10kb may be missed a as a result of this fractional k-mer selection.

 ### Tackling biological use cases with branchwater